occiware/MartServer/doc/server.md

 The server port is by default on 8080.
 Https server port is by default on 8181.

-By default the server accept configuration file with name martserver.config located in home directory (so you don't have to add a parameter in comand line when launching the server).
+By default, the server use the packaged configuration file located in module security :

-/user_home_directory/martserver.config

-For now there is 4 parameters :

- - server.port=8080
- Where the port is between 1 and 9999 a good pratice to set the port is to assume that all port before 1000 are not ok.
-So you can choose a port like 1001.

- - server.log.directory=/logging/application/logs
- The directory where are located the application logs.

- - server.protocol=http
- The protocol, <b>http</b> and <b>https</b> support will be plan in a near future.

- - server.https.port=8181
+<b>./org.occiware.mart.security/src/main/resources/config.properties</b>, if you use the packaged war, you must update and use this file.

 You can add a property file with the name as you want, and located in a directory of your choice.